Homewood Heritage

 The Homewood Heritage is extremely easy to light, gets up to cooking temperature quickly (kettle boiling in 10 minutes from lighting, oven up to 180 C in 30 minutes or so), and is capable of running overnight.

-Maintaining a Heritage is straightforward, and they always come up looking great after a polish or a season!
+Maintaining a Heritage is straightforward, and the cast iron always comes up looking great after a polish or a season!

 There are three easy-to-use stove controls.
 Air intake is managed by both the top air control: a sliding vent above the firebox door that drops air down the face of the glass, primarily used to regulate how cleanly your fire is burning and helps keep the glass clean during start-up; and the lower air control: a rotating cap on the ash compartment door that introduces air which blasts up through the grate and really drives your fire.